 In applying the accounting policies set out in Note 1, the Council has to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgement in the Statements of Accounts is that there is a high level of uncertainty about future levels of funding for local government.
-However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.
+The critical judgement in the Statements of Accounts is the level of uncertainty about future levels of funding for local government.
+However, the Council has planned to make savings to compensate for reductions in funding.
+These savings will result predominantly from efficiencies and not reduced level of services, so the Council has determined that this uncertainty is not sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.
+The Council has entered into a shared service arrangement with Three Rivers District Council for ICT, HR, Finance and Revenues & Benefits services.
+These working arrangement and future related changes will not reduce the level of service provided by the Council.
+Therefore the council believe that it is not necessary to impair any non current assets in light of this arrangement.